 National Guard Soldiers attending colleges sponsoring ROTC units are eligible to apply for the SMP option.
 SMP is a two-year program that provides cadets a monthly subsistence allowance.
 Students may also apply for a Two-Year Guaranteed Reserve Forces Duty Scholarship (GRFD) or a Two- or Four-Year Dedicated National Guard Scholarship (DNG).
 These scholarships pay for most tuition, and a flat rate for textbooks, classroom supplies, and equipment.
 SMP cadets are non-deployable assets.
 Basic and Advanced Training are deferred pending completion of SMP and commissioning.
-Contact CPT Mindy Davis (below) for further information and a list of colleges offering ROTC.
+Contact Basic Branch Officer Recruiter (below) for further information and a list of colleges offering ROTC.

 Basic Branch Direct Commission Program

 The ARNG Direct Commission Program offers an alternate commissioning source to exceptionally qualified Non-Commissioned Officers (SSG and above) under the age of 42.
 The program does not replace or otherwise affect any commissioning programs.
 This individual is nominated and selected for consideration by their chain of command.
 Their packet must reflect:

 - A Bachelor’s Degree from an accredited college or university

 - A minimum of two years of active duty service

 - NCO’s ability to pass the standard 3-event Army Physical Fitness Test